ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `!23:p`: print 23th command from `history`, and save it to history.
 The command can be edited after pressing up-arrow.

+## Sed
+General form (outputs always into stdout):
+- `sed sed-command`: applies sed command sed-command on lines of standard input
+- `sed sed-command file`: applies sed command sed-command on lines of file
+- `sed -f sed-script file`: applies commands from file sed-script sed-command on lines of file
+- `sed -f sed-script`: applies commands from file sed-script sed-command on lines of standard input
+- `sed -f - file`: applies commands from standard input string on lines of file

+Sed commands:

+`s/regex/replacement/`: replaces first occurence of regex in each line with replacement. replacement can use backreferences (`\1`-`\9`) and `&` to match the text matched by regex

+`s/regex/replacement/g`: the same as above, but replaces all occurences

 ## Btrfs

 `btrfs filesystem du -s`: better du alternative for btrfs filesystem (see [link](https://unix.stackexchange.com/questions/436585/get-size-of-btrfs-directory-which-may-contain-subvolumes))